 FOLK SCHOOL OF FAYETTEVILLE is a 501(c)3 non-profit music organization popularly known as Fayetteville Roots.

-For over a 13 years we have carried out our mission to connnect community through music and food.
+Since 2010, we have carried out our mission to connect community through music and food.
 Over that time we have fostered concerts & community/educational events in Northwest Arkansas.
-We believe in our music community and strive to create opportunies for connections and learning.

-In 2022 one of our signature events, the Fayetteville Roots Festival, was paused.
-2023 brings a new chapter and a new location for our organization.
-The Folk School of Fayetteville, located in the historic Walker Stone House near the Fayetteville Square, will open in late Spring 2023 with space for lessons, classes, workshops, jams, and more.
+The Folk School of Fayetteville, located in the historic Walker Stone House near the Fayetteville Square, offers space and connection for our music community: lessons, classes, workshops, jams, and concerts.

 What is a Folk School and why do you need to know about it?